 With an astounding 47 million estimated diagnoses throughout the world, including more than 5 million in the U.S. alone, Alzheimer’s disease touches most of us in one way or another.
 When you or someone you love hears the words, “It’s Alzheimer’s,” it’s important to educate yourself as much as possible to know what to expect and how to best manage the changes to come.

-At Visiting Care Giving Services, providers of elderly care in Chesterfield & surrounding areas, and have compiled some of the key facts you’ll need to know to prepare for living with Alzheimer’s.
+At Visiting Care Giving Services, the leading provider of elderly care in Chesterfield and surrounding areas, we have compiled some of the key facts you’ll need to know to prepare for living with Alzheimer’s.

 First, know that an Alzheimer’s diagnosis can trigger a wide range of emotions: anger, fear, loss, isolation, depression, and even relief in knowing the reason behind the symptoms experienced and a definitive path forward to get help.
 All of these feelings are perfectly normal, and can be managed through such activities as: